Setting up your custom account URL (white-labeled domain)

 - Some browsers (e.g. Safari) treat this subdomain site as a 3rd party with 3rd party cookies.
 This can cause some members issues where they are forced to leave your website in order to login.

 The solution to all of these issues is domain white-labeling.
-What it means is instead of serving web pages via coolcontent.memberspace.com we can serve those same pages via members.coolcontent.net where members can be anything you want like courses.coolcontent.net
+What it means is instead of serving web pages via coolcontent.memberspace.com we can serve those same pages via members.coolcontent.net where members can be anything you want such as courses.coolcontent.net.

 How to set up domain white-labeling

-Log into your hosting provider and create a CNAME record where the host is your chosen subdomain and value (points to) is custom.memberspace.com.
-For example
+- Log into your hosting provider and create a CNAME record where the host is your chosen subdomain and value (points to) is custom.memberspace.com.

-Once complete MemberSpace will work just as before but now it will use your own domain.
+Once complete, MemberSpace will work just as before but now it will use your own custom subdomain.